 Skyscrapers, architectural landmarks, and the landscape help to define a city.
 The CN Tower is Toronto’s most recognizable icon and a symbol of Canada.
 Ever since its completion in 1976, the concrete beacon has dominated the city’s skyline at just over 553 metres.

-Toca, the casually-elegant signature restaurant, has reinvented itself of late with an Italian-inspired menu created by two-star Michelin chef Oliver Glowig.
-Working closely with the team at Toca, chef de cuisine Jitin Gaba crafts dishes such as torchietti pasta with sea urchin, and braised beef cheek, olive oil mashed potatoes, and fried leeks.
-A dazzling crimson glass chandelier glitzes at the Ritz Bar, a cocktail lounge and sushi bar, and the DEQ Terrace & Lounge is the place for seasonal fare al fresco with a large outdoor patio and open-air fireplace.
+TOCA, the casually-elegant signature restaurant, has reinvented itself of late with an Italian-inspired menu created by two-star Michelin chef Oliver Glowig.
+Working closely with the team at TOCA, chef de cuisine Daniele Trivero crafts dishes such as house made fusilli with chanterelle mushrooms, bison steak, oyster risotto, and olive oil mashed potatoes.
+A dazzling crimson glass chandelier glitzes at the Ritz Bar, a cocktail lounge, and the DEQ Terrace & Lounge is the place for seasonal fare al fresco with a large outdoor patio and open-air fireplace.